 Mayaarchaeolab collaborators Rodrigo Liendo Stuardo and other UNAM affiliates along with INAH archaeologists are working hard ahead of the Maya train.
-As the infrastructure of the park undergoes an upgrade, the archaeologists are carefully documented and analyzing a lithic workshop with evidence that of extensive production of obsidian and chert no doubt to provision the once densely occupied city.
+As the infrastructure of the park undergoes an upgrade, the archaeologists are carefully documenting and analyzing a lithic workshop with evidence of extensive production of obsidian and chert no doubt to provision the once densely occupied city.
 It’s central location next to the Palace is also notable.
 Check out the video/interviews of our friends!

 Work has picked up in the second week and the team has moved a lot of dirt even through the afternoon showers.
 In JO33, we have three excavations open across the southern most structure/rooms and have cleared and detailed the northern and the southern walls running east/west.
 The walls are complete with no entryways or stairs so we will open additional excavations next week to look for an access point into this area of the building.

 We finished the area outside of JO33, along the southern wall and came down to bedrock.
 It is clear this area was a large dump of household trash as there were bags and bags of ceramic sherds, lithic tools and debitage, figurines, whistles, faunal, shell, manos and metates removed from this area.
 The collection of figurines from this area is highly diverse.
 Surprisingly, there were no plaster floors detected outside of the structure (like a paved patio space) and instead, there was roughly 10 cm of a darker earth lens that was most likely an earthen floor.
 This level was sampled for paleoethnobotany and soil chemistry.

 Meanwhile, Lisa and her team continued to excavate the summit of the structure into large cobble fill.
 The team has not found any interior surfaces yet, but will continue into next week.
 The team will also extend excavations across the large mound to clear and define the architecture to the north.